ShaunSpringer/Wraith/README.md

 ![alt text](http://github.com/shaunspringer/wraith/raw/master/assets/wraith.gif "Wraith v0.1b")

 ## Wraith v0.1b
+#### Created by Shaun Springer

 #### Meet Wraith
 Wraith was a project I thought up several months ago out of my frustrations with the current MV* frameworks available on the internet.
 I was working on a few small, single page applications and was testing different frameworks to see which suit my needs.
 I used Backbone, Spine, Angular, and a few others that didn’t quite fit the bill.
 What I wanted was a framework that bound the data to the view, something I call implicit model-view binding, but required no logic to be present inside the views.

 For all intents and purposes, Angular does provide this level of functionality, and so does Backbone, with the help from a variety of different plugins.
 But Angular is rather big, has a pretty steep learning curve, and doesn’t enforce logicless views (something I feel is extremely important in such a framework), and Backbone takes a bit of finagling to get anything to work quite right.
 Additionally all of these frameworks work best when used with a library like jQuery, or Zepto to handle event delegation and DOM manipulation.

 #### Why make another MV* Framework?
 I wrote Wraith because wanted a MV* framework that didn’t depend on any external libraries, had Angular-like Model-View binding, and was super lightweight and easy to understand.
 Additionally I wanted to write this framework in CoffeeScript since it is easy to read, has powerful array comprehension, and is just a ton of fun to write in.

 Along the way I sought inspiration from Spine, Backbone and Angular, mixing Spine-style Models and Collections, Angular style directives, with Backbone style templating (a la Handlebars).
 All of these inspirations make Wraith a unique experience, but still feeling incredibly familiar to most frontend developers.